 Make sure test several pairs of shoes before committing to bring them to Disney, and also break them in before you step foot in Florida.
 If you can, bring more than one pair of shoes, as each is going to wear differently on your feet.

 Bonus item: I’ve found these blister pads work wonders if you start to have sore spots on your feet.
-The packaging actually says you can leave them on for multiple days.
-They are super sticky so I think that’s probably true.
+They are like putting a little cushion on your foot.
+The packaging says you can leave them on for multiple days, though I only wore them on the last day of our trip.
+These patches are super sticky so I think they probably would last for some time.

 2. Swimming Gear